 Answer: Although the vast majority of ducts don't have these, we do occasionally encounter them.
 If they are operational and accessible, we can probably clean the duct with no issue.
 Should the booster fan itself be the source of your clog, a small additional fee may apply to remove it and fill the gap with new a duct.
 If you decide to replace the booster fan with a new one, or it is not easily accessible for removal, our service may not cover this.

 9. How often should I have my dryer vent cleaned?

 Answer: There are several variables to consider when answering this question.
 Many online sources recommend doing so once per year, but this may be excessive.
 Some things to consider are the length of your duct, it's path, the functionality of your exterior cover, and so on.
 We can provide a recommendation based on your specific system.

 10. Will you try to "up-sell" me stuff during your visit?

 Answer: Absolutely not.

-Answer: If you experience any dryer vent issues within your warranty time, we will come out to inspect and clean once more for free.
-If your dryer has an air flow sensor which indicates a clog, this is also covered.
+Answer: If you experience any dryer vent issues within six month of the service date, we will inspect and clean the duct once more for free.
 This warranty is for your peace of mind and our assurance that the work was done right.
-Our cleaned dryer vents shouldn't experience issues for many years.
-(Not valid for commercial locations or activities)
+Our cleaned dryer vents typically shouldn't experience issues for multiple years.

 12. I have gotten a brush or tool stuck in my duct while trying to clean it myself.
 Can you remove it?